We have two main graduate programs in the Department of Political Science. The graduate Diploma Program, and the Master of Arts Program.

 • Each student choosing the thesis option will submit a thesis on a subject that has been approved by the supervisory committee of the Department.

 • Students applying for the thesis option must submit a brief (one page maximum) statement of their research interest with their application.

 • The Co-operative Internship stream is designed for students who are interested in gaining work experience in policy, public administration, program delivery or government.
 For their final semester, students work to identify and secure a 12 to 16-week co-operative internship in a position that is approved by the co-op office.
 In the months prior to the start of the work term students work closely with the Academic Staff Member in Co-operative Education and participate in a series of professional development activities to support the job search process.

 • Students choosing the M.A. with co-operative internship must complete a minimum of 24 credit hours in political science graduate program courses of which 12 credit hours must be attained from POSC 6030 (6 credit hours), 602A/B (3 credit hours), and POSC 6790.
 Further courses beyond the minimum number may be required, depending on the background and needs of the student.

-• Each student choosing this option will complete a full-time co-operative internship 6030 of at least 12 weeks duration, normally in the Spring semester, to be approved by the Department.
+• Each student choosing this option will complete a full-time co-operative internship 6030 of at least 12 weeks duration, normally in the Spring semester.

 • The MA by course work is a new program stream developed to satisfy students who hunger for a breadth of knowledge across the discipline of Political Science, but who may not be interested in conducting their own original research project through a thesis, or working in an internship position.
 This is a one-year program that is designed to be completed in 12 months through course work alone, providing students with a substantial degree of insight and awareness of the political problems around the world, and the various and diverse ways that researchers have studied those problems across the many subfields of Political Science.